Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

 \begin{itemize}[\IEEEsetlabelwidth{12)}]

-\item MLP: it is mainly used for training small data sets, e.g., MNIST.
-The model contains two hidden layers with the number of neurons of 30 and 20, respectively.
-For centralized and distributed training, the learning rate $\eta$ is set to the same and the ReLU function is selected as the activation function.
+\item MLP is meant for training small data sets, e.g., MNIST.
+The model contains two hidden layers with the number of neurons of 30 and 20 without bias, ReLU is selected as the activation function.
+The size of the first and last layer is 784 and 10.
+Note that the pre-trained weights of the first layer do not need to transmitted to the server, which can reduce the order of magnitude of the communication volume, since the number of neurons in this layer is much more than other layers.

+\item CNN is a shallow convolutional neural network, which consists of five convolutional layers and three fully connected layers.
+The first convolutional layer uses the ReLU function, while the remaining ones are followed by a batch normalization layer, a ReLU function, and a max pooling layer.

-\item ResNet18$^*$: it is a simplified version of the widely used ResNet \cite{he2016deep}, where the number of input and output channels for all convolutional layers is reduced to 64.
+\item ResNet18$^*$ is a simplified version of the widely used ResNet \cite{he2016deep}, where the number of input and output channels for all convolutional layers is reduced to 64.
 It is a typical benchmark model for evaluating the performance of algorithms on large data sets. \end{itemize}

 \noindent3) {\bf Data distribution}.
 The performance of federated learning is affected by the features of training data stored on the separated clients.
 To investigate the impact of different data distributions, several types of data are generated: